ekleekyung/ekleekyung.github.io/API.md

   - `Hls.Events.MEDIA_ATTACHING`  - fired before MediaSource is attaching to media element
     -  data: { media }
-    미디어요소에 붙을때
   - `Hls.Events.MEDIA_ATTACHED`  - fired when MediaSource has been succesfully attached to media element
     -  data: { }
-    미디어요소에 붙었을때
   - `Hls.Events.MEDIA_DETACHING`  - fired before detaching MediaSource from media element
     -  data: { }
-    미디어요소에서 제거될때
   - `Hls.Events.MEDIA_DETACHED`  - fired when MediaSource has been detached from media element
     -  data: { }
-    미디어요소에서 제거되었을때
   - `Hls.Events.BUFFER_RESET`  - fired when we buffer is going to be reset
     -  data: { }
-    버퍼가 리셋될때
   - `Hls.Events.BUFFER_CODECS`  - fired when we know about the codecs that we need buffers for to push into
     -  data: { tracks : { container, codec, levelCodec, initSegment, metadata } }
-    버퍼코덱정보에대해서 알때
   - `Hls.Events.BUFFER_CREATED`  - fired when sourcebuffers have been created
     -  data: { tracks : tracks }
-    버퍼가 생성되었을때
    - `Hls.Events.BUFFER_APPENDING`  - fired when we append a segment to the buffer
     -  data: { segment : segment object }
-    버퍼에 쓸때
   - `Hls.Events.BUFFER_APPENDED`  - fired when we are done with appending a media segment to the buffer
     -  data: { parent : segment parent that triggered `BUFFER_APPENDING`, pending : nb of segments waiting for appending for this segment parent }
-    버퍼에 추가되었을때
   - `Hls.Events.BUFFER_EOS`  - fired when the stream is finished and we want to notify the media buffer that there will be no more data
     -  data: { }
-    더이상 버퍼데이터가 없을때, 스트림이 끝났을때
   - `Hls.Events.BUFFER_FLUSHING`  - fired when the media buffer should be flushed
     -  data: { startOffset, endOffset }
-    버퍼 flush가 필요할 때
   - `Hls.Events.BUFFER_FLUSHED`  - fired when the media buffer has been flushed
     -  data: { startOffset, endOffset }
-    버퍼 flush 되었을 때
   - `Hls.Events.MANIFEST_LOADING`  - fired to signal that a manifest loading starts
     -  data: { url : manifestURL }
-    manifest 로딩이 시작되었을때
   - `Hls.Events.MANIFEST_LOADED`  - fired after manifest has been loaded
     -  data: { levels : [available quality levels], audioTracks : [ available audio tracks], url : manifestURL, stats : { trequest, tfirst, tload, mtime}}
-    manifest 로딩이 완료되었을때
   - `Hls.Events.MANIFEST_PARSED`  - fired after manifest has been parsed
     -  data: { levels : [ available quality levels ], firstLevel : index of first quality level appearing in Manifest }
-    manifest 파일이 파싱되었을때
   - `Hls.Events.LEVEL_SWITCH`  - fired when a level switch is requested (deprecated in favor of `LEVEL_SWITCHING`)
     -  data: { level : id of new level }
-    레벨변경 요청이 들어왔을때
   - `Hls.Events.LEVEL_SWITCHING`  - fired when a level switch is requested
     -  data: { `level` object (please see [below](#level) for more information) }
-    레벨변경 요청이 들어왔을때 - 진행중
   - `Hls.Events.LEVEL_SWITCHED`  - fired when a level switch is effective
     -  data: { level : id of new level }
-    레벨변경 요청이 변경되었을때
-  - `Hls.Events.LEVEL_LOADING`  - fired when a level playlist loading starts 레벨변경 요청이 들어왔을때
+  - `Hls.Events.LEVEL_LOADING`  - fired when a level playlist loading starts
     -  data: { url : level URL, level : id of level being loaded }
   - `Hls.Events.LEVEL_LOADED`  - fired when a level playlist loading finishes
     -  data: { details : `levelDetails` object (please see [below](#leveldetails) for more information), level : id of loaded level, stats : { trequest, tfirst, tload, mtime } }
-    레벨이 로드되었을때
   - `Hls.Events.LEVEL_UPDATED`  - fired when a level's details have been updated based on previous details, after it has been loaded
     -  data: { details : `levelDetails` object (please see [below](#leveldetails) for more information), level : id of updated level }
-    레벨이 업데이트되었을때
   - `Hls.Events.LEVEL_PTS_UPDATED`  - fired when a level's PTS information has been updated after parsing a fragment
     -  data: { details : `levelDetails` object (please see [below](#leveldetails) for more information), level : id of updated level, drift: PTS drift observed when parsing last fragment }
   - `Hls.Events.AUDIO_TRACKS_UPDATED`  - fired to notify that audio track lists has been updated